FENECON Industrial S — Assembly and Operating Instructions

 -

-After 90 days, the SOC must be checked; this should be in the range of 15 - 35 % SOC.
-If this is not the case, charging or discharging must be carried out
+After 90 days, check the SOC; it should be in the range of 15-35 % SOC.
+If this is not the case, charge or discharge the batteries.

 -